Whole of life insurance

 Whole of life insurance is usually more expensive than term cover because insurance providers know they’ll definitely have to pay out at some point.

-• Cover level – the more you want your beneficiaries to receive, the more you’ll have to pay
+• Cover level – the more you want your beneficiaries to receive, the more you’ll have to pay.

 • Medical history – whether you have any existing health conditions

-• Lifestyle – for example, if you smoke
+• Lifestyle – for example, if you smoke.

-• Occupation, particularly if you’re still working.
+• Occupation – particularly if you’re still working.

 Is a whole of life insurance pay-out tax-free?

-The good news is that when your family receive a lump-sum pay-out after your death, they won’t have to pay capital gains tax or income tax on it.
+When your family receive a lump-sum pay-out after your death, they won’t have to pay capital gains tax or income tax on it.

 Is whole of life insurance guaranteed to pay out?